GeosoftInc/gxpy/docs/templates/geosoft.gxpy.rst

 gxpy modules reference
 ======================

-The :code:`geosoft.gxpy` modules provide a Python-oriented API that takes advantage of Python to simplify much of the complexity of the `low-level GX API <geosoft.gxapi.html>`__.
+The :mod:`geosoft.gxpy` modules provide a Python-oriented API that takes advantage of Python to simplify much of the complexity of the `low-level GX API <geosoft.gxapi.html>`__.

 Submodules